-Sure, at Broadmark Real Estate Management we’re private money lenders who offer short-term hard money for a diverse range of commercial real estate investing projects, but we also have our pulse on the markets we serve throughout Colorado, Texas, Utah and Wyoming.
+Sure, at Broadmark Real Estate Management we’re private money lenders who offer short-term hard money for a diverse range of commercial real estate investing projects… but we also have our pulse firmly on the markets we serve throughout Colorado, Texas, Utah and Wyoming.

 Otherwise, we wouldn’t be able to give our clients the best reliant funding options their projects need.

 Our insight to the markets and alternative financing, helps us secure timely real estate opportunities with confidence and we stay relevant on trends, lending options and what’s best for our clients.